mdanics/fluttergram/README.md

 * Click the "sign-in method" tab
 * Click "Google" and enable it

 3. Create Cloud Functions (to make the Feed work)
-* Create cloud functions in your firebase console and push the function `getFeed`.
+* Create a new firebase project with `firebase init`
+* Copy this project's `functions/lib/index.js` to your firebase project's `functions/index.js`
+* Push the function `getFeed` with `firebase deploy --only functions`  In the output, you'll see the getFeed URL, copy that.
-* Replace the url in the `_getFeed` function in `upload_page.dart` with your cloud function url.
+* Replace the url in the `_getFeed` function in `upload_page.dart` with your cloud function url from the previous step.

+4. Enable the Firebase Database
+* Go to the Firebase Console
+* Click "Database" in the left-hand menu
+* Click the Cloudstore "Create Database" button
+* Select "Start in test mode" and "Enable"

-4. (skip if not running on Android)
+5. (skip if not running on Android)

 * Create an app within your Firebase instance for Android, with package name com.yourcompany.news
 * Run the following command to get your SHA-1 key: